 There is no other way of putting it: This is a full-on skiing expedition!
 In terms of nature and wilderness it is almost an all inclusive tour.

 We will be cross-country skiing the whole way and we will transport everything we need in pulks (sleds) and backpacks.
-Dogs will help us pull some of the equipment.
+If possible we will bring a dog on the trip.
+The dog will help us pull some of the equipment.
 These happy, social and hardworking Alaska Huskies give the trip an added social dimension.
-Your guide will show you how to handle the dogs in the best way possible.
+Your guide will show you how to handle the dog in the best way possible.
 Our daily skiing distance is between 10 and 20 kilometers.
 Total distance is approx. 100 km.